Kearsarge-class battleship: Armor

 to the aft main battery barbette, and covered a section of the hull from 3 ft 6 in above the waterline and 4 ft below the line.
 It was 16.5 in thick at the top, gradually tapering to 13.25 in at the waterline, and reducing further to 9.5 in at the bottom edge of the belt.
 Forward of the boiler rooms, the belt was reduced to a maximum thickness of 10.5 in, and from the forward barbette, slimmed further to 4 in.
 Transverse bulkheads that were 10 in forward and 12 in aft connected the belt on both sides of the ships.
 Above the main strake was a second one that was 5 in thick, extending from the forward to aft barbette.

 The belt structure was reinforced by a curved armor deck that was curved at the sides and connected to the bottom edge of the belt.
 The flat portion of the deck was level with the upper edge of the belt, and it was 2.75 in thick.
-Forward, where the belt was significantly reduced in thickness, the deck was increased slightly to 3 in; aft, where were was no side protection, the deck was more significantly strengthened, being 5 in thick.
+Forward, where the belt was significantly reduced in thickness, the deck was increased slightly to 3 in; aft, where there was no side protection, the deck was more significantly strengthened, being 5 in thick.
 The conning tower had 10 in thick sides and a 2 in roof.

 Armor protection for the 13-inch turrets amounted to 15 to 17 in on the sides and 25 in on the rear to balance the turrets, while the 8-inch turrets received 6 to 11 in on the sides and 9 in on the rears.
 Their roofs were 3.5 in and 2 inches thick for the 13-inch and 8-inch turrets, respectively.
 The turrets rested in armored barbettes that were 12.5 to 15 in thick.
 The 5-inch gun battery, which was placed directly above the upper belt, received 6 in of armor plating.
 The casemate battery lacked splinter screens between each gun, a significant shortcoming since a single hit could disable numerous guns.